By Matthew B. Cox

 That summer, Rausini’s defense investigator, Paul Paladino, determined that the Sav-On-Drugs store in Newport Beach — the store Arranaga claimed to have purchased the Estes blood-flow towels from — never carried Cannon brand towels.
 Thus, confirming Arranaga had fabricated the “blockbuster” evidence the government claimed corroborated his account.

 Around this same time period, the government turned over the telephone toll records of more than one hundred cell phone numbers used by Rausini and various associates.
 Those records showed dozens of calls to, and from, both Farchione, Barreiro, and Rausini on the day of the Ellenberger homicide and its immediate aftermath, i.e., during periods of time that the agent and his informant were denying they’d spoken with Rausini.
+Moreover, those records established that Farchione made no phone calls to Ellenburger on May 18th.
+Thus, confirming Farchione had fabricated his claims to the contrary.

 In July 1999, the court set the trial date for spring 2000.
 The court ordered the government to provide all information concerning the nature and extent of Rausini’s interactions with Agents Barreiro and Blum as well as Informant Farchione.